Dbcube/query-builder/README.md

 ### Database Connection

-The connection is automatically managed through the DBCube core system.
+The connection is automatically managed through the Dbcube core system.

 ```typescript
 import { Database } from "@dbcube/query-builder";